INN/docs/staffing/hiring/application-process.md

 ### Initial Interviews

-Once we've settled on a group of semifinalists, we'll split them up among a few senior members of our team and schedule initial one-on-one conversations (usually via Google Hangout).
+Once we've settled on a group of semifinalists, we'll split them up among a few senior members of our team and schedule initial one-on-one conversations (usually via Zoom video conferencing).

 In these conversations we're interested in getting to know you but also want to give you a chance to get to know us.
 These conversations are informal and you don't need to over-prepare.